University of Minnesota

 Department of Psychology

 75 East River Road, N218 Elliott Hall

 Minneapolis MN 55455-0344

-Updating themes in Meehl's influential 1973 Psychodiagnosis, this selection of classic and later works demonstrates development of Meehl's thinking in areas of prediction, theory assessment, taxometrics, and general scientific methodology.
+Updating themes in Meehl's influential 1973 book Psychodiagnosis, this selection of classic and later works demonstrates development of Meehl's thinking in areas of prediction, theory assessment, taxometrics, and general scientific methodology.
 Section introductions are provided by the editors.
 The Reader includes a DVD with photos and video of Meehl lecturing on clinical vs. actuarial prediction.
-Available from Taylor & Francis.
+Available from Routledge.

 Contents and Preface

 Paul Meehl's student, Donald R. Peterson, published this collection of their letters and emails in 2005.
 It provides a more intimate look at the lives and thinking of both men.Available from Routledge

 Clinical versus Statistical Prediction: